Disentangling Similarity and Relatedness in Topic Models: Reproducibility

 \subsection{Atlas Construction: Omitted Model--Corpus Pairs}

-Table~\ref{tab:omitted_models} documents all (model, corpus) pairs excluded from the atlas due to quality issues.
-The primary failure modes were diversity collapse (all topics becoming identical or near-identical), word-count collapse (topics containing fewer than 4 words), and training timeout.
+Table~\ref{tab:omitted_models} documents the (model, corpus) pairs excluded from the atlas.
+An audit of an earlier, longer exclusion list found most of its entries stale: those pairs produce usable topics under the current pipeline and were restored, leaving only four genuine-collapse pairs.
+The two failure modes are diversity collapse (all topics becoming identical or near-identical) and word-count collapse (topics containing fewer than four words).
 For model--corpus pairs that produced usable topics, duplicates were removed as described in the main text.